PoRa-dayo/PoRa-NotITG-Theme-Archive/README.md

 # Welcome to my NotITG theme archive!

-Head on to the [releases](https://github.com/PoRa-dayo/PoRa-NotITG-Theme-Archive/releases/tag/v1.0.0) to download!

-**NOTE: The game might give errors if you try to play files immediately after switching themes.
-Restarting the game fixes the problem.**

 An archive by PoRa that hosts old NotITG-compatible themes, slightly edited to ensure a smooth experience on NotITG v4.9.1; as well as a few SM3.9/SM5 theme ports to NotITG 4.9.1.
 Hopefully this will allow for more long-term usage with these themes.

 These were only tested on NotITG v4.9.1 Coin Mode Home, with Event Mode on and off.